Home Machine Tool Archive Machine Tools For Sale & Wanted

 Perfecto Lathes

-Although Perfecto's made (or re-branded) an earlier lathe - at some point from the very late 1930s onwards - the machine for which they are best known was a 3.5" x 16" lightly-modified copy of the pre-war Myford ML2/4.
-Despite the handicap of an elderly design the machine sold well and was a boon to the keen modeller who wanted a new lathe, but could not afford a Myford ML7.
+The first Perfecto lathe was one re-branded from the Sheffield maker Portass (or perhaps Zyto), this being replaced, in the late 1940s, by an expensive 4-inch machine which, judging by the numbers surviving, cannot have been a great success.
+This was followed by the type for which they became better known, a 3.5" x 16" lightly-modified copy of the Myford ML2/4.
+Despite the handicap of a machine whose design went back to the early 1930s, this model sold well and was a boon to the keen modeller who wanted a new lathe, but could not afford the relatively expensive Myford ML7.

 1979 Perfecto 3.5" x 16" in basic, unguarded form but with the heavier countershaft unit